 - Features: ComfortLink II communicating ability, WeatherGuard II, rustproof basepan

 - Pricing: About $3,250 per unit, $6,200 with installation

 Trane is a heat pump manufacturer that makes products aimed at saving consumers money.
 Back in 2019, Trane was rated the most energy-efficient brand by EnergyStar.

 While Trane heat pumps can be pricier than other brands, the company’s products rate very highly because of their efficiency and reliability.
 It carries an efficiency rating up to 20 SEER.

 - Features: Greenspeed intelligence, non-ozone depleting Puron refrigerant, WeatherArmor protection

 - Pricing: About $9,940 per unit

 If you’re looking for the most environmentally friendly heat pump brand, Carrier is a good choice.
-The company makes some of the most eco-friendly products currently on the market.
+The company makes some of the most eco-friendly heat pump and HVAC products currently on the market.

-Because of the focus on environmental sustainability, Carrier is also durable, energy-efficient, and come with a wide range of features like optimal humidity and temperature control and a specialized compressor for quiet running.
+Because of the focus on environmental sustainability, Carrier heat pumps are also durable, energy-efficient, and come with a wide range of features like optimal humidity and temperature control and a specialized compressor for quiet running.

 - Features: Energy-efficiency, SmartShift technology, ComfortBridge features